Non-linear in-plane spin current in spin-orbit coupled 2D hole gases: Heavy hole gas with Rashba and Dresselhaus spin-orbit coupling

 In Fig. (\ref{fig:sbcp}) the density plots of the SBCP components are shown.
-They have a multipolar nature; the $\Gamma^x_x$ and $\Gamma^y_y$ components being quadrupolar while $\Gamma^x_y$ and $\Gamma^y_x$ components are hexa-polar.
+They display a multipolar nature.
 In the absence of the Dresselhaus interaction (Fig. (\ref{fig:sbcp}(a)) all four SBCP components are even functions in the $k$-space.
 Further, $\Gamma^x_y$ and $\Gamma^y_x$ are symmetric under reflection about the $k_x$ and $k_y$ axes, whereas $\Gamma^x_x$ and $\Gamma^y_y$ are anti-symmetric under such reflections.
 This property of the SBCP components can be in found in 2D electron gases as well \cite{zhang2024intrinsic}.
 The inclusion of the Dresselhaus term distorts the symmetric distributions as shown in Fig. (\ref{fig:sbcp}(b)).

 The intrinsic second-order in-plane spin conductivity is derived from the SBCP as shown in Eq. (\ref{2nd-order-spin conductivity}).
 They are plotted as functions of $\tilde{\varepsilon}_F$ in Fig. (\ref{fig:spin conductivity}) along with the corresponding extrinsic components.